Karl Jaspers Forum, Target Article 16, 16 March 1999

 one could recall that materialism does not exclude

-moral commitment, dedication to serve the human family,
+moral commitment, dedication to serve the humankind,

-compassion, caring and other similar qualities, which
+compassion, caring and other similar instance of ‘idealistic’ behavior which

 have nothing to do with philosophic idealism and religion,